jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 If you don't have time, here is what you are gonna learn:

 When you are defining your types, follow these rules:
-- avoid `any` at any cost, eventually use `unknown`
+- Avoid `any` at any cost; prefer `unknown`
-- if you know you need an object, avoid the type `object`. use the type `Record<string, MyUnion>`, make the union as strict as you can.
+- If you need an object type, avoid  `object`. use `Record<string, MyUnion>`and make the union as strict as possible.
-- strict union still allows you to have nested data.
-- if you type your data right, your code will become very concise, the optional chaining is gonna be all what you need in most cases.
+- With properly typed data, optional chaining (`?.`) will usually be all you need.

-If this is not clear enough or you can't wait to read my amazing article, keep reading, if you understand anything then feel free to skip the rest.

 ## The `User` Object: Starting Simple

 Here’s a pattern I’ve seen many times in real-world code.
 Imagine we have a basic `User` object that allows arbitrary data. let's say you want to get the `user.data.role` property from your user.
-Ideally, if you know what is the [optional chaining](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html) (the `?.` operator) you would expect that you could do something like `const role = user?.data?.role` and eventually assign `underfined` if something in this chain does not exist.
+Ideally, if you know what is the [optional chaining](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html) (the `?.` operator) you would expect that you could do something like `const role = user?.data?.role` and eventually assign `undefined` if something in this chain does not exist.

-“Arbitrary” sounds like you can put `any` kind of value there, right?
+At first glance, `data?: any` feels like the simplest way to allow any shape of object… but it silently disables all checks

 so the type would be: